The Financial Mistakes of Our 20s and 30s

 Shunning budgets

 No matter your income, a budget helps.
 Try not to view it as a tool that will restrict your spending.
 In fact, by tracking your purchases, you’ll know how much “fun” spending you can comfortably do (is it weird we think saving for retirement is fun?).
 Keeping a budget can also be as simple as tracking money in and out.
 There are plenty of free online budget trackers.
-Apps like Mint and Spending Tracker, as well as financial tools within SELCO’s digital banking are a good place to start.
+Financial tools within SELCO’s digital banking as well as apps like and EveryDollar, YNAB, and Spending Tracker are a good place to start.

 Relying too much on credit